AzerothShard/TC-JSON-API/INSTALL.md

 - **[Composer](https://getcomposer.org/)**
 - **[Laravel](http://laravel.com)**

-You may also need:

-- OpenSSL PHP Extension
-- Mbstring PHP Extension
-- Tokenizer PHP Extension

-### Installing mcrypt on Ubuntu
+### Installing requirements on Ubuntu 16.04

-To install mcrypt from command line need to run:
+To install the requirements you can type the following command on the terminal:

-`sudo apt-get install php5-mcrypt`
+`sudo apt install php-xml php-mbstring php-sqlite3`

-On Ubuntu when you run sudo apt-get install php5-mcrypt it doesn't actually install the extension into the mods-available.
-You'll need to symlink it with the follow command:

-`sudo ln -s /etc/php5/conf.d/mcrypt.ini /etc/php5/mods-available/mcrypt.ini`

-Well, now you must enable the mod with:

-`sudo php5enmod mcrypt`
 `sudo service apache2 restart`

 ## 1) [Easy] Get full version archive of latest release